 Humoral immunodeficiency refers to diseases resulting from impaired antibody production because of either a molecular defect intrinsic to B cells or a failure of interactions between B and T cells .
 Cellular immunity is largely intact, in contrast to diseases classified as combined immunodeficiencies, despite underlying T cell defects in some of these diseases.
 (See "Combined immunodeficiencies" and "Severe combined immunodeficiency (SCID): An overview".)

 Antibody deficiency characteristically leads to recurrent, often severe, upper and lower respiratory tract infections with encapsulated bacteria (eg, Streptococcus pneumoniae, Haemophilus influenzae) .
 Children commonly present with recurrent otitis media, sinusitis, and pneumonia.
 The same is true of adults, although otitis media is less common.
-Viral infections of the respiratory tract also occur with greater frequency and severity in these patients .
+Viral infections of the respiratory and gastrointestinal tracts also occur with greater frequency and severity in these patients .
 Additional infectious diseases may be associated with particular syndromes.
 (See "Acute otitis media in children: Epidemiology, microbiology, clinical manifestations, and complications", section on 'Risk factors'.)